 Benvolio describes to Montague how the brawl started.
 Lady Montague asks whether Benvolio has seen her son, Romeo.
 Benvolio replies that he earlier saw Romeo pacing through a grove of sycamores outside the city; since Romeo seemed troubled, Benvolio did not speak to him.
 Concerned about their son, the Montagues tell Benvolio that Romeo has often been seen melancholy, walking alone among the sycamores.
 They add that they have tried to discover what troubles him, but have had no success.
 Benvolio sees Romeo approaching, and promises to find out the reason for his melancholy.
 The Montagues quickly depart.

 In an opening full of rousing action that is sure to capture the audience’s attention (and designed partly for that purpose), Shakespeare provides all the background information needed to understand the world of the play.
-In the brawl, he portrays all of the layers of Veronese society, from those lowest in power, the servants, to the Prince who occupies the political and social pinnacle.
-He further provides excellent characterization of Benvolio as thoughtful and fearful of the law, Tybalt as a hothead, and Romeo as distracted and lovelorn, while showing the deep and long-standing hatred between the Montagues and Capulets.
+In the brawl, he portrays all of the layers of Veronese society, from those lowest in power, the servants, to the Prince, who occupies the political and social pinnacle.
+He further provides a characterization of Benvolio as thoughtful and fearful of the law, Tybalt as a hothead, and Romeo as distracted and lovelorn, while showing the deep and long-standing hatred between the Montagues and Capulets.
 At the same time, Shakespeare establishes some of the major themes of the play.
-The opening of Romeo and Juliet is a marvel of economy, descriptive power, and excitement.
+The opening of

 The origin of the brawl, rife as it is with sexual and physical bravado, introduces the important theme of masculine honor.
 Masculine honor does not function in the play as some sort of stoic indifference to pain or insult.
 In Verona, a man must defend his honor whenever it is transgressed against, whether verbally or physically.
 This concept of masculine honor exists through every layer of society in Verona, from the servants on up to the noblemen.
 It animates Samson and Gregory as much as it does Tybalt.